 Joseph Aloysius Hansom, the man who used his own name to "brand" that English troika the pre-Ubercab, born today in 1803.

-So many of these "things" that exist in the world, which turn out to be named for their inventor (I have collected several on May 26).
+So many of these "things" that exist in the world, which turn out to be named for their "inventor" or "discoverer" -I have collected several of each genus on May 26.
 Most flowers and plants, many other creatures too, are named for what was not actually their discoverer - they had been there, seen by local people, under a local name, probably for millennia, but nothing exists until a white European has "discovered" it, preferably a member of a Church, the aristocracy, and the Conservative Party, and given it his name (his, there are very few hers).

-Among the creatures, my favourites include the Dorothy Parker wasp, which has a particularly sharp sting, the Melville Whale, a mythical creature much pursued by tearful blubberers but not yet actually handkerchiefed, and the Attenborough CGI, a species of documentary that inhabits television studios while pretending to be somewhere on, in, under, beneath or above the planet where only the CGI is capable of going.
+Among the creatures, if they existed, my favourites would have to include the Dorothy Parker wasp, which has a particularly sharp sting, the Melville Whale, a mythical creature much pursued by tearful blubberers but not yet actually handkerchiefed, and the Attenborough CGI, a species of documentary that inhabits television studios while pretending to be somewhere on, in, under, beneath or above the planet where only the CGI is capable of going.

 Amber pages